medusajs/medusa/docs/content/contribution-guidelines.md

 npm install @medusajs/medusa-cli -g
 ```

-## Need Additional Help?
+## Need Additional Help

-If you need any additional help while contributing, you can join our [Discord server](https://discord.gg/medusajs) and ask Medusa’s core team as well as the community any questions.
+If you need any additional help while contributing, you can join Medusa's [Discord server](https://discord.gg/medusajs) and ask Medusa’s core team as well as the community any questions.